shyrodgau/imbraw2dng/README.md

 DNG is an open TIFF-like format and consists mainly of constant data around the original image scanlines.
 If it is from an MF or Film ImB then the Color Filter Array is different.
-Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename (i.e. `YYYY_MMDD_hhmmss`), and the
-OriginalRawFilename to the name of the RAW inputfile.
-That way you can name the DNG file whatever you like without losing much of the original information.

 Problems and ideas can also be discussed on the "[Issues](https://github.com/shyrodgau/imbraw2dng/issues)" or "[Discussions](https://github.com/shyrodgau/imbraw2dng/discussions)" tabs of the [github repos](https://github.com/shyrodgau/imbraw2dng) or in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).

 ## Get Started

-If you use android, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk)
+If you use android, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) with your android device in the ImB Wifi.

 If you prefer using it in the browser on your PC or smartphone, there are the choices:

-- use one (or both) of the [newer `IMBAPP.HTM`](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) or [classic `IMBRAW2DNG.HTML`](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html) directly from the internet or copy them anywhere you like on your harddisk or memory.
+- use the [`IMBAPP.HTM`](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) and/or [historic `IMBRAW2DNG.HTML`](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html)
+directly from the internet or copy them anywhere you like on your harddisk or memory.
 (**All data will stay inside your browser!**)
 In this case, you need to transfer the files from ImB or access the MicroSD via USB, adapter, original ImB App or whatsoever.

-- <a name="browsing-on-the-imback">  </a>when you copy one (or both) of the versions onto the MicroSD into the `IMBACK` folder ([How do I do that?](#how-do-i-copy-html-files-to-the-microsd)), you can directly combine download and conversion to DNG: (videos and JPG can also be downloaded)
+- <a name="browsing-on-the-imback">  </a>when you copy that file directly onto the MicroSD into the `IMBACK` folder ([How do I do that?](#how-do-i-copy-html-files-to-the-microsd)), you can directly combine download and conversion to DNG: (videos and JPG can also be downloaded)
-`http://192.168.1.254/IMBACK/IMBAPP.HTM` (newer, also allows to set the clock time, record video or take pictures!) or
+`http://192.168.1.254/IMBACK/IMBAPP.HTM` (newer, also allows to set the clock time, record video or take pictures!)
-`http://192.168.1.254/IMBACK/IMBRAW2DNG.HTML`  (classic, only download and conversion)
 **The device where you open the page needs to be in the ImB Wifi.**

 If you like to use the command line, you can use the [imbraw2dng.js](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.js) with node.js.
 It can also access the ImB if you are in the device Wifi.